jinuman/photo-searcher-ios/README.md

-# iOS Flickr Photo Searcher
+# iOS Flickr Photos

 ## Introduction
-Search photos with keyword by using flickr api and able to save into your Photos App
+Search photos with keywords by using flickr photo search API and able to save into your Photos App

 ## Screenshots
 <div>